 Some of these dogs have had more than $20,000.00 invested in their training.
 To help recover a portion of these costs each dog has an adoption fee.
 Not only does this assist us in recovering our costs to continue the program, but it also shows the commitment and responsibility of interested adopters.
 Each of these dogs are very special and we need to ensure their positive futures.

-Each adopter will receive a required minimum of two private lessons with their dog before bringing it home so the family may utilize the training the dog has received.
-Handler training sessions and support are included for the adopter and family and will continue for the life of the dog at no charge.
+Each adopter will receive a required private lesson with their dog before bringing it home so the family may utilize the training the dog has received.

 Please fill out the form below to inquire further.
 Thank you!

 Click on one of our Adoptees for more information.